 The focus of my intellectual interests has moved over the years from the theory and history of international politics to cross-culturally comparative political thought.
 The primary focus of my research is the political thought of the Kyoto School of philosophy, especially its second generation and left wing.
 This is branching out into an interest in related developments among liberal, often Christian, political thinkers in Tokyo in the same period, which is to say from around 1930 to 1945.
 I have published on the politics of language and I maintain an interest in questions of language, political power, and knowledge.
 I intend to explore this further in a project on the philosophical consequences of the spread of imperial linguae franca, such as English in recent times and Latin, Chinese and Arabic in the past.
-I also have an old interest in Asianism and an emerging one in Japanese bioethics.
+I also have an interest in Asianist political thought.